gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 ## Open TreeAnnotator (in GDW-Apps/BEAST)

 Go down toward the bottom and choose your *Input Tree File*, which is one of the files output from BEAST ending in *.trees*.
 This file contains information about the trees that BEAST sampled throughout your MCMC run.

-I have a file you can use here as well since your BEAST run may not be done yet and (it probably isn’t the best example anyway): *PLVAB_aln_GDW1.trees*
+I have a file you can use here as well since your BEAST run may not be done yet and (it probably isn’t the best example anyway): *PLVAB_aln_GDW1.trees* .
+Be patient when going through these steps.
+When I tested this out on the GDW laptops with the large input file it was taking a while to process things.

 Choose your output file name ending with *.tre* and the location you want to save it.